Skin Cancer

 Q.

-What is squamous cell cancer and what does it look like?
+What is squamous cell carcinoma and what does it look like?

 A.

-Squamous cell carcinoma (SCC) is the second most common type of skin cancer.
-It also commonly arises in areas that are chronically exposed to the sun, such as the face, scalp, neck, upper back, and arms.
-It often appears as a hard, scaly bump or scaling patch and may be mistaken for a wart or patch of dry skin.
+Squamous cell carcinoma is the second most common type of skin cancer.
+It commonly appears on sun-exposed areas as a hard, scaly bump or scaling patch and may be mistaken for a wart or dry skin.
+It most often affects the face, scalp, neck, upper back, and arms.

 Q.